 Thank you for your interest in supporting the Benton Soil and Water Conservation District and its programs!
 Contributing to our programs through a tax-deductible gift is easy.
 Just click on the DONATE button below to donate online using PayPal’s secure website.
 (You do not need to create a PayPal account.)
-Please contact Holly Crosson, BSWCD District Manager, if you would like to discuss additional ways to give to our organization.
+Please contact Holly Crosson, BSWCD Executive Director, if you would like to discuss additional ways to give to our organization.

 Gift Acceptance Policy

 Benton Soil and Water Conservation District (SWCD) recognizes that donor gifts can assist us in fulfilling our mission, goals and objectives.
 We are grateful to donors who help provide stability to our organization, strengthen our programs and help us to better serve our community.
 The BSWCD Board has adopted a gift acceptance policy to assure that we receive any gifts in the most ethical and unencumbered manner.

 As a tax-exempt entity, Benton SWCD can accept gifts that further the work of our organization while allowing donors to receive various tax benefits.
 Gifts may be made in a variety of forms, including bequests of cash, marketable securities, in-kind services, tangible personal property and real property.
 However some gifts, especially real property gifts, have the potential to require more staff or resource outlay than Benton SWCD can accommodate.
 While unrestricted gifts allow more flexibility for our organization, it is recognized that some donors may prefer to direct their contributions for specific uses.
 Benton SWCD will follow the restrictions that are agreed to when the gift is accepted, per this policy.

 Benton SWCD does not determine the value of donations.
 The value of all non-cash gifts is subject to verification by a qualified third party.